Quick Answer

 Trigger: your submission is rejected or marked incomplete.
 Immediate action: get the exact rejection code or written reason, fix only that defect, then reconfirm required witness or format rules before resubmitting.
 Evidence to collect: rejection notice, corrected file, submission receipt, timestamp, case number, confirmation message.
 Escalation path: if the rejection notice is unclear, request clarification in writing and keep the full audit trail before any resubmission.

 Use this communication script each time you contact support: identify yourself and your account reference, state the disruption and your last completed step, ask what exact action is required next, ask whether payment status is currently affected, and request written confirmation.
-Log agent name, channel, date or time, case number, required next action, and the expected response window (Add current response window after verification).
+Log agent name, channel, date or time, case number, required next action, and the expected response window confirmed by the provider or source record.

 You might also find this useful: What is the 'Government Pension Offset' and How Does it Affect Expats?.